CPJPRINCE/opex_manifest_generator/README.md

 ## Use of Input Override option.

-This program also supports utilising an Auto Class spreadsheet as an 'input override', utilising the data added into said spreadsheet instead of generating them ad hoc like above.
+This program also supports utilising an Auto Ref spreadsheet as an 'input override', utilising the data added into said spreadsheet instead of generating them ad hoc like above.

 Using this method XIP Metadata fields can be set on Ingest, including: